 - Electronics give off disruptive signals that can negatively affect your sleep, so put them in another room.
 This includes alarm clocks, cell phones, TVs, etc.

 - Avoid blue light at least 1-2 hours before bed.
 Devices that give off blue light include your computer, phone, and TV.
 TIP: If you can’t lay off the screens, you can opt for blue and green light blocking glasses or, if you have a Mac or iPhone, turn on “night shift” under your display settings.
 Otherwise, download f.lux for your computer screen – it’s free.
 I know, TV is the tough one – here are the glasses I use.
+These can help reset your circadian rhythm for better sleep, but so can light therapy used for about an hour in the mornings (icing on the cake is that it may also help mood and energy levels and it’s drug-free!).

 Your Routine: Sleep Habits